 This is the story of a brave woman who volunteered to join S.O.E.
 (Special Operations Executive) during World War II.
 She was flown into occupied France where she fought with the French resistance.
 Captured and tortured by the Gestapo, she refused to identify her accomplices.Written by

 Steve Crook <email@example.com>

-Anna Neagle spent a year with Odette Hallowes visiting the various prisons and camps where Odette was held and being introduced to other surviving SOE agents.
+Anna Neagle spent a year with Odette Hallowes visiting the various prisons and camps where she was held and being introduced to other surviving S.O.E.
+Agents.
 Odette said of her, "She was absolutely into it.
-In fact it took one year after the end of the film to get back to normal, she was more upset by doing that film than I was reliving the experience."
+In fact, it took one year after the end of the film to get back to normal.
+She was more upset by doing that film than I was reliving the experience."
 See more »

 Was this review helpful to you?